DEADLINE ALERT: Levi & Korsinsky Reminds Shareholders of a Lead Plaintiff Deadline of July 25, 2022 in Spero Lawsuit - SPRO

-New York, New York--(Newsfile Corp. - June 24, 2022) - Levi & Korsinsky, LLP notifies investors in Spero Therapeutics, Inc. ("Spero" or the "Company") SPRO of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - June 27, 2022) - Levi & Korsinsky, LLP notifies investors in Spero Therapeutics, Inc. SPRO ("Spero" or the "Company") of a class action securities lawsuit.

 The lawsuit on behalf of Spero investors has been commenced in the the United States District Court for the Eastern District of New York.
 Affected investors purchased or otherwise acquired certain Spero Therapeutics, Inc. securities between October 28, 2021 and May 2, 2022.
 Follow the link below to get more information and be contacted by a member of our team: